sveetch/djangotribune/README.rst

 so there are option to **save** the filters in your BaK in your profile in database then after you can **load** them in your session when needed.

-There is two way to manage filter from your bak :
+There is two ways to manage filters from your bak :

-* You can use **the easy way** which always assume you use an exact pattern, this is the purpose of options **add** and **del** than expects only two arguments, a target and the pattern;
+* You can use **the easy way** which always assumes you use an exact pattern, this is the purpose of options **add** and **del** than expects only two arguments, a target and the pattern;
 * Or you can use **the verbose way** which expects three arguments respectively the target,